Hoyasumii/bee-movie/README.md

 OK.

-You got a rain advisory today, and
+You got a rain advisory today, and a